AFadedHat/HatClient-ChilloutVR-Client/README.md

 # HatClient-ChilloutVR-Client

-Basic features for now as I have not put much effort into this if this gets more traction i may continue updating this
+ - Basic features for now as I have not put much effort into this
+ - if this gets more traction i may continue updating this

+# Requirements
+- melonloader
+- thats it

 # Features
 Movement
  - Flight (Directional)